qaisarmehmood/projects/qaisarmehmood/README.md

 ## New York demographics

-Chloropleth Map of New York showing the Population under age  5 in all New York counties for years 2010-2015.
+Chloropleth Map of New York showing the Population under age  5 in all New York counties for years 2010-2015 using data from census.gov.
+According to the data from the census.gov the county with highest population is Jefferson County and the lowest population County is Hamilton County.
+The goal is to differentiate the counties with a highest percentage of population with the ones with lowest using a color scheme.

 ### Data